 As the natural lens is replaced by an intraocular lens, the refractive defects will be eliminated, by selecting the appropriate power of the lens.
-The calculation of the power of this lens to be implanted must be very accurate, for this reason at Innova Ocular IOA Madrid we use extremely precise and sophisticated calculation formulas of measurement with laser and computerised topography, which lead us to an accuracy of results that would be impossible to achieve with conventional methods.
+The calculation of the power of this lens to be implanted must be very accurate, for this reason at Miranza IOA Madrid we use extremely precise and sophisticated calculation formulas of measurement with laser and computerised topography, which lead us to an accuracy of results that would be impossible to achieve with conventional methods.

 The procedure consists in performing a microincision in the cornea through which it will be possible to extract the natural lens by means of ultrasounds (phacoemulsification).
 The intraocular lens is then inserted through the same incision.
 These lenses are totally biocompatible and can be monofocal, toric or multifocal:

 - Monofocal lenses provide an excellent far vision, yet to see close-up, the patient will need glasses to focus at that distance.

 - Toric lenses are indicated in patients with astigmatism higher than 1 diopter, achieving an excellent vision without having to perform large incisions to correct that astigmatism.
 The patient will achieve an optimal far vision yet he/she will need glasses to see close-up.

 - Multifocal lenses provide an excellent vision, both far and close-up, and are indicated in patients with astigmatism with less than 1 diopter.